AgnosticUI/agnosticui/site/docs/docs/understand.md

 ### Decoupled CSS

-AgnosticUI is not tied to a particular JavaScript framework, because our build process complies and even enforces the &ldquo;1 stylesheet…many frameworks&rdquo; approach which works as follows:
+AgnosticUI is not tied to a particular JavaScript framework, because our build process complies and even enforces the <span class="quoted">1 stylesheet…many frameworks</span> approach which works as follows:

 <div class="mbe24"></div>